Cheatoid/yaytd-public/README.md

 http://localhost:60999/fetch/?url=bM7SZ5SBzyY&download=1
 It will fetch *and* download [this YouTube audio](https://www.youtube.com/watch?v=bM7SZ5SBzyY) into your local cache folder, therefore subsequent HTTP request (for the same YouTube audio) will be much faster.

 If you wish to upload/sync your cache, simply run the `!PUSH` batch script (double-click it).
 (The predicted URL will be printed into console.
-But, this step is required in order to actually obtain githubusercontent link, so you could use it to play it ingame.)
+But, this step is required in order to actually obtain githubusercontent link, which you can then use to play it ingame via E2/SF/etc scripting.)

 ### Bonus Stuff
 Occasionally, youtube-dl will become outdated, simply run the `!UPDATE-YTDL` batch script to automatically update it to their latest released version.